EdwinWalela/laravel-rabbitmq/README.md

 # Rabbit MQ Demo

-The project consists of a Produce and Consumer
+The project consists of a Producer and Consumer

 ## Setup